actionjack/so-you-want-to-onboard-a-devops-engineer/README.md

 <summary>How do we safely change things</summary>

 * Have at least a minimally functioning [Continuous Integration setup](https://www.thoughtworks.com/continuous-integration)
-* Make it easy to set up an easy to use cross platform or run a local environment that doesn’t mess up what’s currently there e.g. in a [virtual machine](https://medium.com/@jevgenijdmitrijev/how-to-creating-a-ubuntu-development-environment-with-help-of-virtual-box-f2cc198e1c63)
+* Make it easy to set up an easy to use cross platform or run a local environment that does not mess up what’s currently there e.g. in a [virtual machine](https://medium.com/@jevgenijdmitrijev/how-to-creating-a-ubuntu-development-environment-with-help-of-virtual-box-f2cc198e1c63)
   * [pyenv](https://github.com/pyenv/pyenv), [jenv](http://www.jenv.be/), [Rbenv](https://github.com/rbenv/rbenv), [venv](https://docs.python.org/3/library/venv.html), [virtualenv](https://virtualenv.pypa.io/en/stable/), [pyenv-virtualenv](https://github.com/pyenv/pyenv-virtualenv)
   * :+1: Vagrant boxen in order to test locally!
   * :+1: Docker containers